aakashrkaku/seq2seq_hrar/index.md

 - **Count of primitives for StrokeRehab dataset**
 In stroke rehabilitation, action identification can be used for quantifying dose by counting functional primitives.
 The figure below shows that the raw2seq version of the seq2seq model produces accurate counts for all activities in the StrokeRehab dataset.
-Performance is particularly good for structured activities such as moving objects on/off a shelf, in comparison to less structured activities such as brushing, which tend to be more heterogeneous across patients
+Performance is particularly good for structured activities such as moving objects on/off a shelf, in comparison to less structured activities such as brushing, which tend to be more heterogeneous across patients.

+Comparison of ground-truth and predicted mean counts for the different activities in the StrokeRehab dataset.
+The relative error is very small for structured activities like moving objects on/off a shelf (Shelf), and larger for unstructured activities like brushing.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/32464452/144508718-6b122fe9-2fe8-4a47-9142-14733c6cd923.png" />
 </p>

-Comparison of ground-truth and predicted mean counts for the different activities in the StrokeRehab dataset.
-The relative error is very small for structured activities like moving objects on/off a shelf (Shelf), and larger for unstructured activities like brushing.

 ## Pre-Trained Models and Code